filiptronicek/blog/_posts/2024-01-02-cloudflare-disabled-ech.md

 Also, have a Happy New Year!

 [^1]: Personally, I believe these to be political rather than technical in nature.
-As I wrote in the [first episode](/hello-internet/) of this series, networks with security policies can be easily worked around using ECH, and it also may be the case that those issues will need to be resolved first, before mass adoption.
+As I wrote in the [first episode](/hello-internet/) of this series, networks with security policies can be easily worked around using ECH, and it also may be the case that those issues will need to be resolved first, before ECH can be rolled out to everyone.